Schlomon/Dash-Codelab-Tutorials/site/README.md

     cd codelabs/ && claat export *.md && cd .. && gulp serve --codelabs-dir=codelabs
     ```

-Gulp can be replaced by any other webserver, as long as it serves the contents of the [build](build/) directory.
+`gulp` can be replaced by any other webserver, as long as it serves the contents of the `build/` directory.